 More than the sum of its parts

-The question is whether all of this becomes more than the sum of its parts.
-As Professor Henry Brodaty — one of Australia’s foremost dementia researchers — told the National Press Club in 2025: “It’s time for a national movement for brain health, backed by research, scaled with urgency and funded to save lives and money.”
-We think it can.
+The question is whether all of this becomes more than the sum of its parts — whether the full continuum of braintech, from prevention to restoration, becomes a genuine national priority.
+As Professor Henry Brodaty told the National Press Club in 2025: “It’s time for a national movement for brain health, backed by research, scaled with urgency and funded to save lives and money.”
+We think he is right.
 Which is why we are gathering at BrainTech 2026.
 We hope you can join us.